Full Name: ENA Screen ELISA Kit (Extractable Nuclear Antigens)

 At present, the ELISA method is the most popular technique for detecting anti-ENAs, this is due to the fact it is quantitative, easy to perform and can be scaled up to generate high volume output.
 The sensitivity and specificity generated for these procedures will depend on the assay or test that is being carried out and this will vary between each laboratory.

-Human ENA ELISA kit can be used for in-vitro quantitative screening of IgG autoantibodies directed against extractable nuclear antigens (ENAs) in human serum and plasma samples.
+Human ENA screen ELISA kit can be used to screen in-vitro quantitative concentrations IgG auto-antibodies directed against extractable nuclear antigens (ENAs, ENA screen) in human serum and plasma samples.
 This assay has a minimum analytical sensitivity limit of diagn.
 92.7%.

 A mixture of purified antigens SS-A 60, SS-A 52, SS-B, Sm, RNP/Sm, Scl 70 and Jo-1 is coated on to microwells.

-The minimum detection sensitivity level of human extractable nuclear antigens (ENAs) using this human ENA ELISA kit was diagn.
+The minimum detection sensitivity level of IgG antibodies directed to human extractable nuclear antigens screen (ENAs) using current ENA screen ELISA kit was diagn.
 92.7%.
-The dynamic assay range for this kit is to a cut-off index 1.0.
+The dynamic range for this assay is to a cut-off index 1.0.